 At the bottom of the window there are four control buttons.

-L-clicking the “NP (cubic)” button opens the Nanoparticle Builder window which allows to build nanoparticles (NPs) of atoms forming sections of the ideal cubic lattices, simple, body centered, and face centered.
+L-clicking the “Nano-P.” button opens the Nanoparticle Builder window which allows to build nanoparticles (NPs) of atoms forming sections of the ideal cubic lattices, simple, body centered, and face centered.
 The sections can be confined by (hkl) oriented layers forming symmetric polyhedral nanoparticles or by facets simulating the shape of spheres resulting in spherical nanoparticles.
+In addition, icosahedral NPs formed by sets of concentric icosahedral shells (Ih symmetry) can be built.

 L-clicking the “Scratch” button resets all cluster definitions (including graphics parameters) to an internal default representing one hydrogen atom positioned at (0, 0, 0).
 The reset needs to be confirmed by L-clicking the “Yes” button of the message box reading